 - Use the Reading With a Pen bookmark to annotate other areas of the book when you have ideas or emotions!

-If you choose to read Hatchet:
+If you choose to read "Hatchet":

 - Please use these questions to help you think about the book.
 The questions are divided by chapters.
 There are 19 chapters and an epilogue.
 Make sure to read the epilogue!